Jill Brown - Multi Media Artist

 NEW DESIGNS ADDED

-Barca: I'm becoming a bit obsessed with graffiti & my old haunts in Manchester.
-This title is the name of a nice bar down by the canal .
+Barca: I'm starting to get a little obsessed with graffiti and my favorite spots in Manchester.
+This title refers to a lovely bar located by the canal.

 Graffiti: I love Manchester & a trip through historic Castlefield did not disappoint.
 Inspiration from a metal stantion